FelixBole/easy-permissions/README.md

 This is a very simple package targeted at small projects.
 If you want something more robust that can directly integrate with larger apps and databases, you should consider looking at something like [casl](https://github.com/stalniy/casl).

-If you need something quick and easy to setup, than easy-permissions can do the trick.
+If you need something quick and easy to setup, then ez-perms can do the trick.

 ## Table of Contents